Tuesday, February 3, 2026

 Positive

-The sectoral impact of the trade deal is largely positive but the fine print matters — especially on agricultural access, services rules, energy sourcing obligations, and tariff phase-ins — which will shape the real-world effects over the coming 12–24 months.
+The sectoral impact of the deal is broadly positive, but outcomes will depend heavily on the fine print—particularly agricultural access, services rules, energy commitments, and tariff phase-ins—over the next 12–24 months.

 Comparative Matrix: India vs China vs Vietnam vs Bangladesh (Post-Deal)